sodaAPI/e-report-rms/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Follow the instruction below to install the project locally.

 ### Installation

 Follow the steps below for installation of this project.

-1. Clone the repo
+1. Clone the repo.
    ```sh
    git clone https://github.com/sodaAPI/e-report-cms.git
    ```